trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 ## Wildlife Conservation – Adjustments and Objectives

 As previously mentioned, the Bronx Zoo was founded in 1899 to breed endangered American animals, but soon transformed into a leisure facility.[^23] For a long time, it was rare to find animals bred in captivity, and in Berlin they were viewed as achievements of zookeeping or as affordable enrichments to the animal collection.
-In 1923, Europe’s zoos then founded the first breeders’ community in the form of the _Society for the Preservation of the Wisent_.
+In 1923, Europe’s zoos then founded the first breeders’ community in the form of the Society for the Preservation of the Wisent.
 And the wisent breed registry did in fact make it possible to protect this species from [[extinction|story.zoos-and-conservation]].
 In the 1960s, more such breed registries were introduced in North America and Europe.

 <figure>